Relative Locality in $\kappa$-Poincar\'e: -Poincar e representation on momentum space

 \section{$\kappa$-Poincar\'e representation on momentum space}

-Hopf algebras possess in principle a sufficiently powerful structure to specify univocally a Cartan manifold, understood as a manifold with a metric and a connection, which does not have to be necessarily the Levi-Civita one, because torsion and nonmetricity are allowed.
+Hopf algebras possess in principle a sufficiently powerful structure to specify univocally a manifold with a metric and a flat connection, which does not have to be necessarily the Levi-Civita one, because torsion and nonmetricity are allowed.

-We are indeed able to show that it is possible to represent the $\kappa$-Poincar\'e Hopf algebra as the algebra of coordinates and isometry operators over a curved momentum space.
-Then any algebraic structure characterizing this Hopf algebra has a corresponding geometric structure in the momentum space.

-The bicrossproduct structure of $\kappa$-Poincar\'e, identified by Majid and Ruegg in \cite{MajidRueggBicross}, allows one to distinguish between the translation sector, whose generators we call $P_{\mu}$, from the Lorentz sector, generated by boosts $N_{j}$ and rotations $R_{k}$.

-In this Section we are going to show the correspondence between the translation sector of $\kappa$-Poincar\'e and the coordinates over a manifold that can be interpreted as a momentum space.
-In Subsection 4.1 we will show then that the Lorentz sector of $\kappa$-Poincar\'e is an algebra of isometries on this momentum space (while in Section 5 we will show that the Lorentz sector of $\kappa$-Poincar\'e describes also the symmetries of particles dynamics).
-The translation sector can be interpreted as the algebra of functions over a manifold, which we identify with the momentum space $\Sigma$, such that the generators $P_{\mu}$ assign coordinates to points on the manifold in a certain coordinate system according to
+The bicrossproduct structure of $\kappa$-Poincar\'e, identified by Majid and Ruegg allows one to distinguish between the translation sector, whose generators we call $P_{\mu}$, from the Lorentz sector, generated by boosts $N_{j}$ and rotations $R_{k}$.
+The translation sector can be interpreted as the algebra of functions over a manifold, which can be identified with the momentum space $\Sigma$, such that the generators $P_{\mu}$ assign coordinates to points on the manifold in a certain coordinate system according to

 where $p$ represents a point on the manifold, and $p_{\mu}$ its coordinates.

 A change of basis in the algebra generated by the $P_{\mu}$ corresponds to a change of coordinate system on the manifold:

 The coproduct map is related to the composition rule $\oplus$ of momentum space points,